teranteks/vagrant_linux_docker_jenkins_tomcat_nginx_ansible/README.md

     * Do all the same steps for NGINX or Tomcat(Depends what was set first).

-7. Go by **NGINX url**, (For example:http://192.168.3.215:80),that was set and check done work. **NGINX running and send all requests to Tomcat.
+7. Go by **NGINX url**, (For example:http://192.168.3.215:80), that was set and check done work. **NGINX running and send all requests to Tomcat.
 Nginx work like Reverse Proxy Server.
 Tomcat work just like a simple Web Server.**

 ## Website, that is proxied by NGINX to Tomcat: